One of the main advantages of using WordPress is that you don’t need to know how to write code to manage your website.

-(Insert name of the HTML Snippet)
+(Insert HTML Snippet)

 (Shortcode inserted into content)

-Click the ‘Publish’ or ‘Update’ button to save …
+Click Publish/Update to save …

-(Update to save your settings)
+(Publish to save your settings)

-(Edit code “on the fly”!)
+(Modify scripts “on the fly”!)

 You will be taken to the Edit HTML Snippet screen.
-Make your changes and update.
-Everywhere your shortcut has been added to content will be automatically updated with the changes …
+Make the necessary changes to the code and save.
+All posts and pages will update throughout your site with the changes …

-(Export your Snippets)
+(Export your HTML Snippets)

-(Some themes are built with built-in code insertion features)
+(Some themes come with built-in features)